Hema23294/Deep-Learning/README.md

-As a part of the udacity self driving car nano degree program this the vasic version of lane detection using CV
+As a part of the udacity self driving car nano degree program this the basic version of lane detection using CV

 I have a detailed write up of how I progressed through this project.
 Please refer to the write up PDF uploaded.